All fields required

 Metro-Atlanta is home to some of the country’s busiest highways.
 Auto accidents are a serious problem all around the United States.
 Recklessness of drivers on I-285, I-85, I-75, I-20 and GA 400 can cause catastrophic injuries.

-A good car accident attorney can also handle insurance-related issues for a plaintiff.
+A good auto accident attorney can also handle insurance-related issues for a plaintiff.
 Most car accident claims will involve insurance in some capacity.
 For example, in a fault-based state like Georgia, a driver who suffers damages and/or injuries from a negligent driver would file an insurance claim against the at-fault driver’s auto insurance policy.
-Generally, insurance carriers will offer lower settlements or may even deny a claim, or an adjuster may attempt to pick apart an auto accident claim to look for any fault on part of the claimant.
+Generally, insurance carriers will offer lower settlements or may even deny a claim, not compensate for medical bills or an adjuster may attempt to pick apart an auto accident claim to look for any fault on part of the claimant.

 When an auto insurance claimant has legal representation, a claims adjuster will be far less likely to push back against a legitimate claim.
 Most insurers simply hope that a claimant will take whatever the insurer offers at first to simply move past the issue, even if it is a lowball offer, but adjusters will rarely try this with a claimant who has legal representation.